benji014628/blog/cke0mlplk00rs7hs13u0xg9r1.md

   plugins: [require('@tailwindcss/typography')],
 }
 ```
-You've finally set up TailwindCSS with IntelliSense and the typography plugin.
-Follow these steps for all your future Tailwind projects.
+You've finally set up your first TailwindCSS project!

 Thank you for reading my blog and enjoy coding with your new CSS framework!
+For more info on installation and other documentation head over to https://tailwindcss.com.
 Feel free to subscribe to my email newsletter and connect on Twitter.